flatironinstitute/masala_public/README.md

 The Masala project was started by Vikram K. Mulligan, a Research Scientist in the Center for Computational Biology, at the Flatiron Institute.
 For questions, e-mail vmulligan@flatironinstitute.org.

+In addition, the following individuals contributed to the development of Masala's Core library:

+- Noora Azadvari, a graduate student at the University of Oregon (eazadvar@uoregon.edu).
+- Tristan Zaborniak, a graduate student at the University of Victoria (tristanz@uvic.ca).
+- Qiyao Zhu, a Flatiron Research Fellow in the Center for Computational Biology, Flatiron Institute (qzhu@flatironinstitute.org).
+- S.M.
+Bargeen A. Turzo, a Flatiron Research Fellow in the Center for Computational Biology, Flatiron Institute (bturzo@flatironinstitute.org).
-Noora Azadvari, a graduate student at the University of Oregon (eazadvar@uoregon.edu), Tristan Zaborniak, a graduate student at the University of Victoria (tristanz@uvic.ca), and P. Douglas Renfrew, a Research Scientist in the Center for Computational Biology, Flatiron Institute (pdrenfrew@flatironinstitute.org) all contributed to Masala' Core development.
+- Parisa Hossienzadeh, a professor at the University of Oregon (parisah@uoregon.edu).
+- P. Douglas Renfrew, a Research Scientist in the Center for Computational Biology, Flatiron Institute (pdrenfrew@flatironinstitute.org).

-Masala is maintained by the Biomolecular Design Group in the Center for Computatonal Biology at the Flatiron Institute.
+Masala is maintained by the Biomolecular Design (BmD) Group in the Center for Computatonal Biology at the Flatiron Institute.
 Vikram K. Mulligan and P. Douglas Renfrew co-head the group.

 ## Building